-A virtual private network, or VPN, provides those with access to it a secure and encrypted connection to a network.
+A virtual private network, or VPN, provides those with access to it a secure and encrypted connection to a web.
 This network could be the internet or a local area network.
-The security and encryption applied starts at the device and ends at the point wherein data is transmitted into another network.
+The security and encryption applied starts at the device and ends at the point wherein data are transmitted into another network.

-VPNs use encryption to make data unreadable to those who have no authority to access.
+VPNs use encryption to make data unreadable to those who have no authority to access it.
 Unauthorized access cannot open or process the data through programs that could normally open it in unencrypted form.

 In VPNs directly connected to a server, the protection usually extends from one point to the other.
 This is often the case in VPNs used for providing remote access to a local area network.